 - Rinse strawberries to remove dust and bugs.

-- Pack whole fruit into your jar, filling it to the shoulder (leave at least 2 inches of open space at top).
+- Pack whole fruit into your jar, filling it to the shoulder, leaving 3-4 inches of open space at top.

 - Add chlorine-free water until your berries are just covered when you press them down.

 - Fasten a lid in place and set the jar on a plate if leaving on kitchen counter.